 The new Coronary Care Unit, a unique model for the nation, opens.
 New four story West Wing opens, bringing bed capacity to 397.

 63-bed expansion to the East Wing completed; bed capacity now 460.

 Community Mental Health Center opens, setting an example in comprehensive mental health services.

 A decade of close cooperation with the Newport News Health Department comes to fruition, as ground is broken for a new Public Health Center adjacent to the hospital.

-With the completion of the 5th and 6th story additions to the Annex building, the bed complement is brought to 641.
+With the completion of the fifth and sixth story additions to the Annex building, the bed complement is brought to 641.

 Central shared laundry facility becomes operational.